-The Art of Balance: For equality and diversity in arts
+The Art of Balance: For equality and diversity in the arts

-The Art of Balance (Balansekunst) is a Norwegian association of more than 50 organisations, labels, festivals and other arts and culture institutions that engage in promoting gender equality and diversity in the music industry and the arts.
+The Art of Balance (Balansekunst) is a Norwegian association of more than 60 organisations, companies, festivals and other arts and culture institutions that engage in promoting gender equality and diversity in the arts.

 The Art of Balance wants to share knowledge, experiences and ideas on how to proceed in the field of gender balance and diversity, specifically through challenging structural inequalities, stereotypes and prejudices.

-The initiative was established in 2009, when a couple of key institutions got together to come up with easily accessible tools for stimulating some much needed action towards gender equality in the Norwegian music business.
+The initiative was established in 2009, when a couple of key institutions in the Norwegian music business got together to come up with easily accessible tools for stimulating some much needed action towards gender equality in the industry.
 See The Language Gap below for a sample of our work.

 Society is marked by strong social and cultural norms attached to for instance gender, sexuality and ethnicity, which in turn leads to inequitable distribution of power, and to unequal prerequisites for people.
 Inequality exists on most levels, and they tend to influence and enhance each other.
 Gendered educational choices, for instance, contribute to maintain a gender-segregated labour market.
 Equality means greater freedom for all, and greater diversity leads to a richer cultural life.